plotly/plotly.github.io/_posts/2015-05-20-how-to-label-points-with-text-in-a-scatter-plot.md

 ### **Step 2:** Sort by Text

-Once you've loaded the data in Plotly, select the "text" group by option on the left panel.
+Once you've loaded the data in Plotly, select the **text** group by option on the left panel.
 This will instruct Plotly to display the text for each point directly on the plot.
 Thereafter, click "MAKE A PLOT" then "SCATTER PLOTS." | ![screen shot 2015-05-18 at 8 38 58 am](https://cloud.githubusercontent.com/assets/12309334/7714162/673b68de-fe4a-11e4-9d38-06132ac30de0.png)